-The wireless stations cannot connect to the Router.
+5. The wireless stations cannot connect to the router.

-- 1) Make sure the "Enable Wireless Router Radio" is checked and the Disable Local Wireless Access is unchecked. - 2) Make sure that the wireless stations' SSID accord with the Router's SSID. - 3) Make sure the wireless stations have right KEY for encryption when the Router is encrypted. - 4) If the wireless connection is ready, but you can't access the Router, check the IP Address of your wireless stations.
+- 1) Make sure the "Wireless Router Radio" is enabled. - 2) Make sure that the wireless stations' SSID accord with the router's SSID. - Make sure the wireless stations have right KEY for encryption when the router is encrypted. - 4) If the wireless connection is ready, but you can't access the router, check the IP Address of your wireless stations.